umn-microsoft-automation/UMN-Qualys/README.md

 # UMN-Qualys
+Final update from UMN team.
+We no long user Qualys, and are no longer maintaining this repo.

 Powershell Wrapper for Qualys Rest API

 # Releases

+## 1.3.3
+Kind document updates from University of Illinois

 ## 1.3.2
 Update-QualysAssetGroup function change to use URI over body hashtable in api call.